Land Rover maintenance: cost, plans and service schedule

 Before you put this information to use for budgeting, though, it’s important to note that these figures combine statistics for maintenance and repair, which are actually two separate categories.
 (While maintenance refers to preventive care, repairs cover any unexpected malfunctions.)
 To give you a more accurate idea of where your money is headed, we’ll help you understand these costs below.

 Regular maintenance is key to keeping your Land Rover in good condition.
-You can find your vehicle’s recommended maintenance schedule in your manual (and we recommend you follow that schedule), but we’ve included a general Land Rover maintenance schedule below to give you an idea of what kinds of services you may need.
+You can find your vehicle’s recommended maintenance schedule in your manual (and we recommend you follow that schedule), but here’s a general idea of what you can expect regarding Land Rover maintenance and the services you may need, according to Land Rover San Antonio.

 At 60,000 miles, you should repeat all of the services above and then bring your Land Rover in every 7,500 to 15,000 miles after that.